All About Love (Johnny Mathis album)

 All About Love is an album by American pop singer Johnny Mathis that was released on May 7, 1996, by Columbia Records and pairs him with producer Phil Ramone for his first venture into contemporary material since 1985's Right from the Heart.
 The two albums share the fact that they do not include covers of songs associated with other artists, which makes them unique entries in the Mathis catalog.

-The album reached number 119 during its one week on the Billboard 200 album chart in the issue of the magazine dated May 25 of that year.
+The album reached number 119 during its sole week on the Billboard 200 album chart in the issue of the magazine dated May 25 of that year.